jcb55/gulden-utils/README.md

 g-dash guldenstart.sh wrapper which attempts to restart if GuldenD crashes

-## John Belshaw
+## J Belshaw

-If you need help with this I can be found on guldencom.slack.com, and if you appreaciate this you can send NLG donations to :
+If you need help with this I can be found on guldencom.slack.com, and if you appreaciate this you can send NLG donations to:
 GKKsMecU1QeQkFrNdziCSKcx6foCrK9q9K